 Begin with the end in mind of what you want your life to look like can help set you they cleared the direction to head in and help you decide which path will get you there either the quickest or the smoothest.

-Getting your paperwork sorted will help to remove some of the confusion and anxiety around were or what your money is doing.
+Getting your paperwork sorted will help remove some confusion and anxiety around where or what your money is doing.
 Get yourself a file some dividers and start ordering your paperwork.